Share this Article

 1. How much it costs

-Like everything in New York you can spend a modest amount or a fortune.
+Like everything in New York you can spend a modest amount or a fortune on a bathroom renovation.
 The smallest cosmetic task, such as re-grouting bathroom floor tiles, will cost about $475 when professionally done.

 The two biggest factors in calculating the cost of most bathroom remodelings are the type of tile used and the amount of plumbing reconfigured.
 Most New York bathrooms are small (even in large townhouses).
 In my experience, then, the main price determinants usually remain the tile selected and the scope of plumbing work, rather than square footage.